roadrunner-server/roadrunner-docs/php/limit.md

 # Embedded Monitoring
 RoadRunner is capable of monitoring your application and run soft reset (between requests) if necessary.
+The previous name - `limit`, current - `supervisor`

 ## Configuration
 Edit your `.rr` file to specify limits for your application: